TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

 3. Protecc your dynamic views directory.
 Don't allow untrusted files to be written there.
     - It doesn't matter if the view will be rendered in application code, because — [as we discovered earlier](#4-rce-via-file-name) — once `drogon_ctl` is run, an RCE endpoint is already exposed.
 4. If, on the off chance, your environment accepts untrusted CSP files, you should consider using some filtering/denylist mechanism.
     - If filtering is performed, it should happen before files are written to the dynamic views directory.
-Once files are written, it's (likely) too late: Drogon kicks in and devours the CSP.
+Once files are written, it's too late: Drogon kicks in and devours the CSP.
     {% image "assets/drogon-dynamic-view-loading-defence.png", "w-70 alpha-imgv", "Defensive filtering, if any, should occur before CSP files are written." %}
     <p class="caption">
     <sup>Defensive filtering, if any, should occur before CSP files are written.</sup>